 These commentaries are not suggested as a replacement for prayer, the Holy Spirit, or the reader’s own diligent study of Scripture.

 The “Top 10” list below is based on aggregate academic reviews.
 The list is a starting point for learning about Genesis commentaries.
-It is not intended to be the “final word” because of its limitations.
+It is not intended as the “final word” because of its limitations.

-Nevertheless, a list based on aggregate reviews is likely to point you in the right direction to find the right resources for your purposes.
+Nevertheless, a list based on aggregate reviews will likely point you in the right direction to find the right resources for your purposes.

 Genesis 1-15 and 16-50